microsoft/Agent-for-Contract-Processing-Solution-Accelerator/README.md

 ## Provide feedback

-{🟨TODO: Update link to create new issues for this repo}

 Have questions, find a bug, or want to request a feature?
 [Submit a new issue](https://github.com/microsoft/Agent-for-Contract-Processing-Solution-Accelerator/issues/new/choose) on this repo and we'll connect.

 <br/>